Lan Wangji is courting, and Lan Qiren is two heartbeats from qi deviation.

 Lan Qiren felt his blood pressure soring.
 “You will not take on a cursed beast alone!
 I forbid it!”

-Before he could really get himself going, Lan Xichen inserted him with the soothing grace for which he was well-known, “Perhaps we do not have to kill the creature.”
+Before he could really get himself going, Lan Xichen inserted himself with the soothing grace for which he was well-known, “Perhaps we do not have to kill the creature.”
 Lan Qiren met his younger nephew’s stubborn stare with a quelling glower that seemed to have no effect.
 “Perhaps we could solicit the help of an expert to steal into it’s tower and steal Wangji’s fiancé back.”
 There was a pause as both uncle and nephew continued their stare-down, undeterred.
 “I hear that Wei Wuxian has snuck into the Yiling tower before and lived to return.”

 Both heads swiveled to stare at him with remarkably similar looks of shock.